 Got questions about your pet’s nutrition?
-Use Petzey to talk or video chat with a licensed vet professional to get answers right away, all for only $20 a consultation.
+Use Petzey to talk or video chat with a credentialed vet professional to get answers right away, all for only $20 a consultation.

 This information is offered for informational and educational purposes only, and is not intended to replace traditional veterinary medical advice or create a veterinarian-client-patient relationship.
 You should not change your pet’s care or treatment on the basis of this information.
 If you think your pet requires emergency assistance, you should take your pet to the nearest emergency veterinary hospital.